-By sampling a segment of the information and holding it until the proper timing for converting to some form of control signal or readout allows the designer certain freedom in performing predetermined manipulative functions.
+By sampling a segment of the information and holding it until the proper timing for converting to some form of control signal or readout, the designer maintains certain freedom in performing predetermined manipulative functions.
 Therefore, the sample-and-hold can be defined as a "selective analog memory cell".